mlettini/matthewlettini.me/src/posts/2013/in-defense-of-rem-units.md

   - development
 ---

-*This post was originally written for [Harvest’s Tech Time developer blog](http://techtime.getharvest.com/blog/in-defense-of-rem-units), way back in 2013.
-My thanks to the devs there for feedback when I wrote it.
-Some of what’s written here hasn’t aged well, but I still use rem units, and you should too!*
+This post was originally written for [Harvest’s Tech Time developer blog](http://techtime.getharvest.com/blog/in-defense-of-rem-units).
+Some of what’s written here hasn’t aged well, but I still use rem units and you should too!

 ---